-Two of the five Alliance space explorers now living on war-torn Planet Arus, were scouting the upper passages of the Castle of Lions.
+Two of the five Alliance space explorers now living on war-torn Planet Arus were scouting the upper passages of the Castle of Lions.
 The rest of the team had stayed in Ops, keeping a close watch out for further enemy raids.
 It was hoped it would take the Doomians some time to dispatch another RoBeast to replace the one the Super Robot Voltron had destroyed.
-The golden opportunity to explore the bombed out edifice had fired the imaginations of the battle weary pilots, who were going to look for and salvage anything useful or of sentimental value, in hopes of providing comfort for the embattled Princess Allura and her ailing advisor, Coran.
+The golden opportunity to explore the bombed out edifice had fired the imaginations of the battle weary pilots, who were going to look for and salvage anything useful or of sentimental value, in hopes of providing comfort for the embattled Princess Allura and her advisor and Royal statesman, Coran.

 Sadly enough, the sole survivors of the Royal Court could not accompany them on this mission; Coran was still recovering from a nasty leg injury and the Princess needed to tend to her official duties, sparse as they were these days.
 She had thoughtfully given them information regarding the Castle's layout, looking almost pathetically eager at the thought of retrieving a memento or two, and thanked them for their effort with humble gratitude.
 Coupled with her radiant smile, the gesture had gone straight to the hearts of the two men, who vowed on the spot they'd be sure to bring her something special.
 Allura had blushed prettily under their appreciative gazes, and then wished them luck, her gaze lingering noticeably on the handsome pilot in red.

-Unfortunately, that optimism was crushed beneath stone cold reality moments after the two pilots climbed the steep flight of stairs leading to the West wing.
+Unfortunately, that optimism was crushed beneath stone cold reality moments after the two men climbed the steep flight of stairs leading to the West wing.
 For the brash young pilots who were still relishing Voltron's victory over the best of Zarkon's armada, the sight that met their eyes was both sobering and daunting.

 The place looked more ramshackle than a haunted house at a second rate carnival.
 Cobwebs were everywhere.
 The crumbling limestone walls of the corridor were dank and dingy, the faded paint on them peeling, and in some spots, severely scarred with blaster marks.
 The explorers stepped cautiously around ornately carved beams that had plummeted down from the vaulted ceilings, all the while wondering how the structure could possibly survive another direct blast.
 Marbled tabletops were covered with more than dust, they also held slivers of rock and mortar.
 Furniture was smashed, or missing, the darker patches on the rigs providing clues to the absence of certain pieces and the possible looting that may have occurred.